Talking To A Doctor | LYRICA® (pregabalin) CV Safety Info | Fibromyalgia

 Open communication is essential

 It’s important to be completely open and honest.
-Your doctor needs all the information available to make the right diagnosis and treatment recommendation.
+Your doctor needs all the information available to make treatment recommendations.

 Don’t leave out details